 How long Does it take to notice Weight Loss

 Like we said earlier, there are several factors that come into play when we’re talking about noticing results of weight loss.
 For example, some factors are an individual’s starting weight, their eating plan and their exercise regimen.

 Generally, however, if we’re talking averages, it usually takes about 2 weeks to see noticeable changes in one’s body if they are sticking to their weight loss plan religiously.
 If you’re like us, however, overviews aren’t enough.
-So, let’s get into the nitty gritty and dive into the different factors of weight loss and how long it takes to be noticed.
+So, let’s get into the nutty gritty and dive into the different factors of weight loss and how long it takes to be noticed.